fatihozturkh2o/wave_sidemenu/README.md

 `documentation` - Whether to show the documentation item or not.
 Default is False.

 ### Expanding a side-menu item with more sub items
 This requires extra handling when sub-items are clicked.
-SideMenu item needs to know what is the active root item and whether it is expanded or not.
+SideMenu object needs to know what the active root item is and whether it is expanded or not.
 This is done by keeping `active_root_item` and `expanded` parameters up-to-date in the SideMenu object.

 Let's say we have a SideMenuItem called "Home" with sub_items "Subpage" and "Subpage 2"
 ```